altilapia/yelp-album-pipeline/README.md

 2. In the left sidebar → **APIs & Services → Library**.
 3. Search for **Google Sheets API** and click **Enable**.

 ### 1b.
-Create a service account
+Create a service account (free)

 1. **APIs & Services → Credentials → Create Credentials → Service account**.
 2. Give it any name (e.g. `yelp-tracker`), click **Done**.
 3. Click the new service account → **Keys → Add Key → Create new key → JSON**.
 4. Save the downloaded file to `credentials/service-account.json` inside this repo.
    ```
-   yelp-album-tracker/
+   yelp-tracker/
    └── credentials/
        └── service-account.json   ← here
    ```
    This path is in `.gitignore` and will never be committed.

 ### 1c.
-Create the Google Sheet and share it
+Create a Google Sheet and share it

-1. Create a new Google Sheet (or use an existing one).
+1. Create a new Google Sheet (using your personal email or any other email besides the service account).
 2. Copy the **Sheet ID** from its URL:
    ```
    https://docs.google.com/spreadsheets/d/SHEET_ID_IS_HERE/edit